-- Engaging in illicit assistance during quizzes, tests, or examinations. - Reliance on unauthorized sources while writing papers, preparing reports, solving problems, or completing other assignments, which includes, but is not limited to, calculators, handheld computers, smartphones, or any other electronic devices or applications. - Possessing restricted course material (tests, other faculty use only academic materials) without permission or authorization. - Distribution or posting of course materials online without authorization from the faculty. - Utilizing placeholder submissions.
+- Engaging in illicit assistance during quizzes, tests, or examinations. - Reliance on unauthorized sources while writing papers, preparing reports, solving problems, or completing other assignments, which includes, but is not limited to, calculators, handheld computers, smartphones, or any other electronic devices or applications. - Possessing restricted course material (tests, other faculty use only academic materials) without permission or authorization. - Distribution or posting of course materials online without authorization from the faculty. - Utilizing "placeholder submissions."
 Placeholder submissions are files uploaded to LMS or attached to emails deliberately blank, unreadable, or corrupted.
 The submitted blank, illegible, or corrupted file acts as a "placeholder" for the assignment to gain additional time to finalize and submit a complete project at a later time.

-The University reserves the right to take disciplinary action, up to and including dismissal, against any student who is found guilty of academic dishonesty or otherwise fails to meet the standards.
+found guilty of academic dishonesty or otherwise fails to meet the standards.
 Any student judged to have engaged in academic dishonesty in course work may receive a reduced or failing grade for the work in question and/or for the course.